Length weight calculation (window)

 Width Height Length Weight |

-Enter the dimensions for width, height and length in metres (m).
-Weight specifications are given in kilograms (kg).
+Specifications for width, height and length in metres.
+Weight specifications are given in kilograms.
 Example: If you enter “1.61” in column Width, Opter will check whether the width of the package is 1.61 metres or more.
-If this is the case, Opter uses the factor in column kg/m or the value in column Fixed weigth during the weight calculation.
+If this is the case, Opter uses the factor in column kg/m or the value in column Fixed weigth when calculating the length weight.
 If the width of the parcel not is 1.61 metres or more, Opter moves on to check the next row in the table. |

 |